Finding the Best Places to Retire Since 2006!

 Overview: Tucked between the Great Smoky Mountains and the Blue Ridge Mountains in lush western North Carolina, sleepy Waynesville started out in the early-1800s.
 It appeals to people who love the outdoors and rural small town living.

 National forests are all around, and hiking and camping areas are nearby.
 The oldest ski resort in the state, Cataloochee Ski Area, is just a few minutes away, and nearby Lake Junaluska is the spot for canoeing and fishing.
 Waynesville has a pretty cityscape, with five church steeples.
-The regal, circa-1932 Haywood County Courthouse anchors downtown, and chocolate shops, antique stores, tobacco shops and clothing retailers line Main Street.
+The regal, circa-1932 Haywood County Courthouse anchors downtown, while chocolate shops, antique stores, tobacco shops and clothing retailers line Main Street.
 The city also offers a bit of culture with the Haywood Arts Repertory Theater, an amateur community theater, and the Haywood County Arts Council, which presents piano concerts, music recitals, a chamber music festival and free Sunday afternoon concerts with regionally and nationally known performers.

 Neighborhoods are quiet and tree-lined with ranch ramblers, raised ranch ramblers, bungalows and more.
 Cabins are in the surrounding hills.